-21. VALUATION AND PRICING OF SCHEME PROPERTY
+11. VALUATION AND PRICING OF SCHEME PROPERTY

-21.1 The Company will be valued on a daily basis on each Business Day at 12 noon (the 'Valuation Point') for the purpose of determining the price at which shares in the Company may be purchased or redeemed.
-There will only be a single price for any share as determined from time to time by reference to a particular Valuation Point.
-The shares will be priced in pounds sterling.

-- 21.2 The Company will be valued on a net asset value basis to determine the price of the shares ('NAV price').
-Except in circumstances where the application of a dilution levy applies shares will be redeemed at the NAV price and purchased at a price that includes a preliminary charge at the rate applying to the Company (see "Payments out of Scheme Property").
-Out of the preliminary charge, the ACD may pay commission to qualifying intermediaries, including the Investment Managers and their associates.
-Although it is not current policy, if a dilution levy were to apply in the future the NAV price would be adjusted accordingly to determine the price at which shares can be purchased and redeemed. - 21.3 The net asset value of the property of the Company shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions which are set out in the Instrument of Incorporation.
+- 11.1 The Company will be valued on a daily basis on each Business Day at 12 noon (the "Valuation Point") for the purpose of determining the price at which shares in the Company may be purchased or redeemed. - 11.2 There will only be a single price for any share as determined from time to time by reference to a particular Valuation Point. - 11.3 The shares will be priced in pounds sterling. - 11.4 The Company will be valued on a net asset value basis to determine the price of the shares ("NAV price").
+Except in circumstances where the application of a dilution levy applies shares will be redeemed at the NAV price and purchased at a price that includes a preliminary charge at the rate applying to the Company (see "Charges and Expenses").

-All the property of the Company (including receivables) is to be included when valuing the Company, subject to the following provisions:

-- 21.3.1 property which is not cash (or other assets dealt with in paragraphs 20.3.1.1 and 20.3.1.2 below) shall be valued as follows and the prices used shall (subject as follows) be the most recent prices which it is practicable to obtain: - 20.3.1.1 units or shares in a collective investment scheme: - (a) if a single price for buying and selling units or shares is quoted, at that price; or - (b) if separate buying and selling prices are quoted, at the average of the two prices provided the buying price has been reduced by an initial charge included therein and the selling price has been increased by an exit or redemption charge attributable thereto; or - (c) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, at a value which, in the opinion of the ACD, is fair and reasonable;

-20.3.1.2 exchange-traded derivative contracts:

-- (a) If a single price for buying and selling the exchange-traded derivative contract is quoted, at that price; or - (b) If separate buying and selling prices are quoted, at the average of the two prices; or - Over-the-counter derivative contracts shall be valued in accordance with the method of valuation as shall have been agreed between the ACD and the Depositary;

-20.3.1.3 any other investment:
+- 11.5 Out of the preliminary charge, the ACD may pay commission to qualifying intermediaries, including the Investment Adviser and its associates. - 11.6 The net asset value of the property of the Company shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions which are set out in the Instrument of Incorporation. - 11.7 All the property of the Company (including receivables) is to be included when valuing the Company, subject to the following provisions: - 11.7.1 property which is not cash (or other assets dealt with in paragraphs 11.7.2 and 11.7.3 below) shall be valued as follows and the prices used shall (subject as follows) be the most recent prices which it is practicable to obtain: - i. units or shares in a collective investment scheme: - ii. if a single price for buying and selling units or shares is quoted, at that price; or - iii. if separate buying and selling prices are quoted, at the average of the two prices provided the buying price has been reduced by a preliminary charge included therein and the selling price has been increased by an exit or redemption charge attributable thereto; or - iv. if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, at a value which, in the opinion of the ACD, is fair and reasonable; - 11.7.2 exchange-traded derivative contracts: - i. if a single price for buying and selling the exchange-traded derivative contract is quoted, at that price; or - ii. if separate buying and selling prices are quoted, at the average of the two prices; - 11.7.3 over-the-counter derivative contracts shall be valued in accordance with the method of valuation as shall have been agreed between the ACD and the Depositary; - 11.7.4 any other investment: - i. if a single price for buying and selling the security is quoted, at that price, or - ii. if separate buying and selling prices are quoted, at the average of the two prices; or - iii. if, in the opinion of the ACD, the price is obtained is unreliable or no recent traded price is available or if the most recent price does not reflect the ACD's best estimate of the value, at a value which, in the opinion of the ACD, is fair and reasonable; and